 I inspect estates, as well as responding to complaints, to enforce the rules.
 I can find blocked entrances, even motor vehicles in communal areas, like this one stored under the sign prohibiting it!

 Mobility scooters must always be stored either inside the resident's home or away from communal areas.
 Residents must not store or recharge electric bikes or electric scooters in communal areas other than those designated by the Council.
-(Further fire safety for E-bikes and E-scooters is at www.cambsfire.gov.uk/ community-safety/take-charge-and-besafe/e-bikes-and-e-scooters)
+(Further fire safety for E-bikes and E-scooters is at www.cambsfire.gov.uk/ community-safety/take-charge-and-be-safe/e-bikes-and-e-scooters)

 I've found bikes, pushchairs, prams, buggies, shopping trolleys, cabinets, rubbish bags.
 Or areas obstructed with toys, carpets, plant-pots, newspapers...
-For instance the scene on the left here is a real danger to any residents - but especially the elderly or small children - trying to get down the stairs during a fire.
+These are a real danger to any residents - but especially the elderly or small children trying to get down the stairs during a fire.
 These items may have seemed harmless in the past, but residents now know they're a danger to everyone.